vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 ## Creating a BYOH workload cluster

-Once the management cluster is ready, you will need to create a few hosts that that the BringYourOwnHost provider can use, before you can create your first workload cluster.
+Once the management cluster is ready, you will need to create a few hosts that the `BringYourOwnHost` provider can use, before you can create your first workload cluster.

 If you already have hosts (these could be bare metal servers / VMs / containers) ready, then please skip to [Register BYOH host to management cluster](#register-byoh-host-to-management-cluster)